 The basics

-TetherX is an open, cloud-based video management system (VSaaS) that unifies cameras, alarms and access control from 200+ manufacturers into one platform.
+TetherX is an open, cloud-based video management system (VSaaS) that unifies cameras, alarms and access control from 1,000+ integrations into one platform.
 It is sold exclusively through security integrators and is used by housing associations, construction sites, control rooms, retail chains and government-adjacent sites worldwide.
-Founded in 2013, UK-built, with regional hosting in the UK, US, Canada, India and Australia.
+Founded in 2009, UK-built, with regional hosting in the UK, US, Canada, India and Australia.

-TetherX is open and channel-only.
-Verkada locks you into their proprietary cameras and sells direct to your customer; TetherX works with any camera and only sells through the integrator who installed it.
-Eagle Eye is a closed-cloud VMS with premium pricing; TetherX is an annual platform subscription with optional per-camera services, quoted via the integrator partner.
+TetherX is open and sold only through installers.
+Verkada locks you into their proprietary cameras and sells direct to your customer; TetherX works with any camera and only sells through the installer who installed it.
+Eagle Eye / Brivo is a closed-cloud VMS with premium pricing; TetherX is an annual platform subscription with optional per-camera services, quoted through the installer partner.
 Hikvision HikCentral centralises sites on a Windows server; TetherX gives the same multi-site control as a true cloud platform with no server to host.
 See all comparisons.

-TetherX is an annual platform subscription priced by channel count - dashboard, multi-site, alarms and access included - with cloud recording, AI search and ARC monitoring layered on per camera only where the customer wants them.
-Quoted through your channel partner; choose monthly billing or prepay 1-3 year terms - same software, simpler invoicing on the longer terms.
+TetherX is an annual platform subscription priced by channel count - from £80/site/year for the platform, with dashboard, multi-site, alarms and access included.
+Optional cloud recording from £5/camera/month, plus AI search and ARC monitoring layered on per camera only where the customer wants them.
+Quoted through your installer; choose monthly billing or prepay 1-3 year terms - same software, simpler invoicing on the longer terms.
 Pricing factors: channel count, retention period, cloud backup options and TetherBox model.
-There are no per-channel perpetual licences, no dongles, no separately-billed Software Assurance contracts.
-Compared to closed systems like Verkada ($199-$1,799 per camera per year on top of $599-$5,199 hardware), TetherX is typically 60-80% less for equivalent enterprise capability.
+No per-channel perpetual licences, no dongles, no separately-billed Software Assurance contracts.
+Typically 60-80% less than closed systems like Verkada for equivalent enterprise capability.

-On the sticker price, yes - perpetual looks like "pay once and own it".
-The hidden costs are why the maths flips over 5-7 years.
+On sticker price, yes - perpetual looks like "pay once and own it".
+The hidden costs flip the maths over 5-7 years.

-A perpetual licence on HikCentral, Milestone XProtect or Genetec Security Center normally comes with a Software Maintenance Agreement (SMA / Care Plus / Software Assurance) priced at roughly 18-25% of the original licence per year - mandatory for updates and security patches.
-Five years of SMA is around 100-125% of the original price again.
+A perpetual licence on HikCentral, Milestone XProtect or Genetec Security Center normally comes with a Software Maintenance Agreement (SMA / Care Plus / Software Assurance) at 18-25% of the licence per year, mandatory for updates and security patches - five years of SMA is 100-125% of the original price again.
+Add Windows server refresh every 3-5 years, separately-licensed add-on modules (LPR, ANPR, AI, access), stranded SKUs when a site shrinks, and major version upgrades that re-bill as new licences.
+Skip the SMA and the software ages out within 18-24 months.

 Yes.
 Integrators can request a 30-day free trial - no credit card, no commitment.
 The trial includes a TetherBox to install at a customer site, full platform access, and a dedicated onboarding contact.
 If you need more time to evaluate (waiting on a customer site visit, longer pilot period, ARC integration testing) just ask - we extend trials on request, no awkward sales pressure.